 Cluttered Homes - How to Keep Elderly Parent's Safe

-Your parents may be no different than many other older adults who find themselves surrounded by an ever-growing collection of memories, mementos, and, to put it candidly, clutter.
-That's right -- clutter.
-You know it, and you see it.
+Your parents may not be so different from many older adults who find themselves surrounded by a growing collection of memories, mementos, and—let’s be honest—clutter.
+That’s right, clutter.
+You see it.
+You know it’s there.

 Often, the first wake-up sign for an adult son or daughter that Mom or Dad may have some significant aging issues is when they learn of an emergency room visit.